MortezaBashsiz/CFScanner/windows/README.md

 ## Build and compile
 Only advanced users:

-If you want to build and compile it yourself then download source code to your pc and open `WinCFScan.sln` file in `Visual Studio 2022`.
+If you want to build and compile it yourself then download source code to your pc and then open `WinCFScan.sln` file in `Visual Studio 2022`.
-Then you can build it from Build menu.
+Then you can build it from the Build menu.
 After that you **must** copy content of `assets` folder into executable folder which usually is something like `bin/Debug/net6.0-windows`.

 # Disclaimer
 This app is provided as is, and we make no warranties or guarantees about its performance or suitability for your specific needs.
 Use at your own risk.